 What is it about?

 In an open-access article in Classical Philology — since 1906 a renowned journal of classical antiquity at The University of Chicago Press —, we pinned down isolated passages in the ancient Greek literature stating that sea waves laughed.
 Just like us speaking of a 'smiling landscapes', ancient Greeks used to speak of 'laughing seascapes'.
 Nobody, nonetheless, ever scratched the surface of this usage.
-The attestations surveyed are from fragments of unattributed tragedies; from Aeschylus’ tragedy Prometheus Bound, in the fifth century BCE; from Plato’s political essay the Republic, in the fourth century BCE; from the Problems, the collection of scientific questions and answers attributed partly to Aristotle and partly to his pupils (presumably third century BCE); and, finally, from Strabo’s Geography, an encyclopedic account of the known world during the early Roman empire, across the first centuries BCE and CE.
+The attestations surveyed are from fragments of unattributed tragedies; from the tragedy Prometheus Bound attributed to Aeschylus, in the fifth century BCE; from Plato’s political essay the Republic, in the fourth century BCE; from the Problems, the collection of scientific questions and answers attributed partly to Aristotle and partly to his pupils, presumably in the third century BCE; and, finally, from Strabo’s Geography, an encyclopedic account of the known world during the early Roman empire, across the first centuries BCE and CE.
 What did the metaphor of laughing waves mean?
 After cross-checking the texts in the light of the physics of waves, we suggest that the loud laughter of waves meant their breaking onshore.
 Contrast our talking of ‘humans breaking into laughter’ with their talking of ‘waves laughing into breakers’.
 The breakers’ motion makes seawater crash, froth and splash.
-As if in fits of laughter, wave breaking produces at once brightness similarly to a grin and loud noise similarly to a voice burst.
+As if in fits of laughter, wave-breaking produces at once brightness similarly to a grin and loud noise similarly to a voice burst.
 Intriguingly, in the ancient Greeks’ eyes, the shore was the location where the sea laughed.

 Featured Image